 Activities : Birding, Culture, Hiking, Triple/Quad Cabins

 Soaring albatross and petrels circle the vessel as you steam ever southward through the Southern Ocean.
 Lectures now concentrate on the Antarctic region.
 You will pay attention to water temperatures so that you know when you cross the Antarctic Convergence into the cold but extremely productive Antarctic waters.
 Drifting icebergs carry vivid colors and come in extraordinary shapes.
 Each is a unique, natural sculpture.
-The captain will maneuver the ship in close for your first ice photography and announce a special celebration as you pass the Antarctic Circle and into the continent's realm of 24-hour daylight.
-Relax in the ship's bar and catch up with some reading in the library.
-If you have brought your laptop with you, there will be time to download and edit photos while they are fresh in your mind.
+The captain will maneuver the ship in close for your first ice photography and announce a special celebration as you pass the Antarctic Circle and into Antarctica’s realm of 24-hour daylight!
+Relax in the ship’s bar and catch up with some reading in the library.
+If you have brought your laptop with you there will be time to download and edit photos while they are fresh in your mind.

-Depart from the spectacular icebound majesty of Antarctica, enjoying some quieter time at sea to recover from the extensive daylight hours of the Antarctic.
+When you depart from the spectacular icebound majesty of Antarctica you will have some quieter time at sea to recover from the extensive daylight hours of the Antarctic.
 There will be the opportunity to relax and this will be a good time to download, edit and catalogue your photos, catch up on diaries and reading.
-En route to Macquarie Island there will be a series of lectures designed to prepare you for your visit tomorrow.
+En route to Campbell Island, take part in a series of lectures designed to prepare you for your visit tomorrow.
 Pelagic species abound here as they did en route to Macquarie Island earlier in your voyage.
 Above all, take the time to rest and enjoy shipboard life after the excitement of the Antarctic.

-Early this morning arrive in the Port of Bluff.
-After a final breakfast and completing Custom formalities bid farewell to your fellow voyagers and take a complimentary coach transfer to either a central city point or to the airport.
+Early this morning you will arrive in the Port of Bluff.
+After a final breakfast and completing custom formalities you will bid farewell to your fellow voyagers and take a complimentary coach transfer to either a central city point or to the airport.
 In case of unexpected delays due to weather and/or port operations you are asked not to book any onward travel until after midday today.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 Landings at the Sub Antarctic Islands are by permit only as administered by the governments of New Zealand and Australia.
 No landings are permitted at Snares Island.
 ExpeditionTrips is not responsible for itinerary changes.